youreachedrahat/PPBL-2023-Token-Registry/readme.md

     >Note 3: each String chunk (the content between quotes) has a limited capacity, 64 characters maximum.
 So if you want to include information that exceeds that limit, you will have to split the content into several Strings and separate them by commas.
 For example, in the field *bio*:

     ```bash
-    ["I'm a Gimbalabs tutor and I love my students, because they", "are the future of the ecosistem and", "the will create a better world."]
+    ["I'm a Gimbalabs tutor and I love my students because they", "are the future of the ecosistem and", "the will create a better common reality for all of us."]
     ```
     However, my recommendation is: make it simple.
 Write a brief and suscint message.

     - Save your work.

-    *e.* Commit and Push your changes to your fork:
+    *e.* Commit and Push your changes to your fork at GitLab:

     - Go to the *Source Code* icon at the left side (after you save your work, a number inside a *bubble* emerge from that icon).

     - In the "Commit message" field, write a message.
-For example `I created a new .json file`.
+For example: `I created a new .json file`.

     - Click on the *Commit & Push* button.
-Inmediately a window pops up asking you: "Commit to a new branch?".
-Choose: "*No, Use the current branch "main"*
+Inmediately a window pops up asking you: "*Commit to a new branch?*".
+Choose: "*No, Use the current branch "main"*"

     *f.* Final result: you can go to your fork at GitLab, and see all the changes you made.
 Congratulations!
 But remember: these changes are not part of the Gimbalabs repo yet.
 By make it possible, you have to submit a *Merge request*.